 I went to community college where I took an architectural drafting course and then I took a gap year to travel.
-I am into travelling, I find it inspiring and just came back from Paris.
-I also love learning about coffee, languages and I am hoping to be multilingual one day.
+I am into traveling, I find it inspiring, and just came back from Paris.
+I also love learning about coffee, and languages and I am hoping to be multilingual one day.
 I speak French and English currently.

 What made you pursue a career in interior design?
 And what are you doing now?

 I have always been into architecture.
 I am very creative, but also mathematical, so design and architecture seemed like a natural blend of merging disciplines.
 Interior design is a balance between math and science and getting to create something physical that you can then enter and interact with is the coolest thing.